WesJM/batch-pipeline/README.md

 - **Password:** airflow

 From the UI, you can trigger DAGs such as:
+- `dynamic_api_machines` → extracts machine data from the Pinball Maps API into Snowflake
+- `dynamic_api_regions` → extracts region data from the Pinball Maps API into Snowflake
-- `pinball_maps_api_data` → extracts raw data from the Pinball Maps API.
+- `dynamic_api_location_types` → extracts location type data from the Pinball Maps API into Snowflake
-- `pinball_maps_locations` → loads and transforms location data into Snowflake.
+- `pinball_maps_locations` → loads and transforms location data into Snowflake

 ---